rimantascode/MS3-cookbook/README.md

 The process involved:

-- In project you have to use Code instite tempale [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+- In this project you have to use Code instite tempale [here](https://github.com/Code-Institute-Org/gitpod-full-template).
 - Click the green button "use this template"
 - How to create a new repository [here](https://docs.github.com/en/enterprise/2.15/user/articles/create-a-repo) , but in this case enter the title of the project, the description, choose privet or poblic, and click create repository from template.
 - On GitHub repository settings page move to GitHub Pages section